 When you experience pain in your muscles, bones, or joints, it can be challenging to know whether you should see a physiotherapist or an orthopedist.
 If the pain is severe, you should consult with your doctor first.
-However, seeing a physiotherapist in Bowmanville may be a good option if the pain is manageable and you are not sure what is causing it.
+However, seeing a professional physiotherapist may be a good option if the pain is manageable and you are not sure what is causing it.

 Physiotherapists are trained to treat various conditions that affect the musculoskeletal system.
 If you’re in pain, they can diagnose the cause and develop a treatment plan to find a solution.
 Orthopedists are also trained to treat musculoskeletal conditions but primarily focus on surgical interventions.
 If your state requires surgery, your doctor will likely refer you to an orthopedist.